jsonjoy-com/reactive-rpc/src/json-crdt-repo/local/crud/README.md

 ### The metadata file

-The only mandatory file is the metadata file, `meta.seq.bin`.
-The file consists of a metadata object in the CBOR format, followed by zero or more JSON CRDT Patch objects encoded in `binary` format.
+The only mandatory file is the metadata file, `meta.seq.cbor`.
+The file consists of a metadata object in the CBOR format, followed by zero or more JSON CRDT Patch objects encoded in `binary` format, wrapped in CBOR binary values.

 Locally applied patches, which have not been confirmed by the server yet, are stored in the metadata file, called *frontier*.
 The new frontier patches can be